sanity-io/assist/plugin/README.md

 * Timeouts: To be able to write structured content, we're using the largest language models - long-running results may time out or intermittently fail
 * Limited capacity: The underlying LLM APIs used by AI Assist are resource constrained

-## Other features

-### Caption generation
-AI Assist can optionally generate captions for images.
-This has to be enabled on an image-type/field, by setting the `options.captionField` on the image type, where `captionField` is the field name of a custom string-field on the image object:

 ```tsx
 defineField({